yutzhead/unstuckr/README.md

 # unstuckr: Fix stuck pixels.

-Unstuckr intends to fix stuck pixel on your display.
+Unstuckr intends to fix stuck pixel on your display by flashing solid colors on the screen.

 Unlike other software

 - Your computer remains usable
 - It doesn't give you seizures